getodk/docs/form-widgets.rst

   :alt: The same form widget screen as previously, overlaid with a modal popup calendar.
 The headline is a date: 2017 Tue, Aug 8.
 The main body shows a monthly calendar with selectable days and arrows for scrolling month-to-month.
 In the bottom-right are Cancel and OK buttons.

 .. image:: /img/form-widgets/date-start.*
-  :alt:The date selection form widget as shown previously.
+  :alt: The date selection form widget as shown previously.
 Below the "Select date" button is the date Aug 01, 2017.

 XLSForm Rows
 ~~~~~~~~~~~~~~~